What Is A Moondance?

 How many Moondances have there been and where?

-Since that first dance, a further 17 local events have now taken place across Central Scotland (Uphall, Fauldhouse and Whitburn, West Lothian; Tillicoultry in Clackmannanshire; Glasgow South; Juniper Green, Edinburgh; Burntisland, Dunfermline and Glenrothes, Fife plus 4 bigger events at The George Hotel in Edinburgh and Easter Road Stadium ‐ all of which were a resounding success, with the promise of Moondance being a regular event in many of these areas.
+Since that first dance, a further 22 local events have now taken place across Central Scotland (Uphall, Fauldhouse and Whitburn, West Lothian; Tillicoultry in Clackmannanshire; Glasgow South; Juniper Green, Edinburgh; Burntisland, Dunfermline, Glenrothes, Fife and Gourockplus 4 bigger events at The George Hotel in Edinburgh and Easter Road Stadium) ‐ all of which were a resounding success, with the promise of Moondance being a regular event in some areas..

 Why Does Moondance Support Breast Cancer Now?